Choosing your course

 The most important decision you will make when applying to Oxford is choosing which course to study.
 You’ll spend at least three years immersed in your course, and those years are likely to be much more enjoyable if you genuinely love what you’re learning about.

 Explore the courses Oxford has to offer below.
-Dig into the detail, and make sure it sounds right for you.
-A course with the same title may vary in its content and structure at universities so check you understand these differences.
+Look at the detail and make sure it sounds right for you.
+A course with the same title may vary in its content and structure at different universities so make sure that you understand these differences.

-Note: when you click on a course below, you will be taken away from the prospectus website to the course webpage of our main undergraduate admissions website.
+Note: when you click on a course below, you will be taken away from the digital prospectus to the course webpage of our main undergraduate admissions website.

 Sign up to our Choosing Oxford newsletter and visit our undergraduate admissions website for all the latest information about applying to Oxford.